ianhomer/dotfiles/README.md

 # My .dotfiles

-Configure my computers, to reduce distraction and more keyboard focused.
+Configure my computers to be more keyboard focused and reduce distraction.

 ## tl;dr